 New hires shall not be employed to fill full-time faculty vacancies unless there are no qualified faculty members on the applicable lay-off-unit recall list(s) to accept the vacancies.

 A faculty member on lay-off shall have fifteen (15) working days to respond following issuance of written notice by registered mail of an offer of recall to a full-time position.
-If the individual fails to respond, his/her recall right shall be waived.
+If the individual fails to respond, their recall right shall be waived.

 Upon recall, a faculty member shall retain all benefits such as sick leave, tenure, retirement, and seniority, which existed at time of lay-off.

 Reduction in Force Units.

+Reduction in Force Units are in Appendix N.